luizgssferreira/churn_twitch/README.md

 ### Adjusting for Cohorts and OOT:

-Since we are working with multiple cohorts, we ensure that each cohort is considered on the **1st day of the month** for its respective reference date.
-This way, we avoid the problem of tracking super-active users who could dominate the model if we used a different approach (e.g., looking at all active users across a given month).

 Additionally, the **OOT split** gives us a way to evaluate how the model performs on data from a future period, without having seen it during training.
 This is crucial for ensuring the model's ability to generalize and adapt to future trends in user behavior.

 This flexible approach to defining churn and creating cohorts allows for easy adjustments should the definition of churn evolve, ensuring that we can continuously improve and adapt the model over time.